 Entry at the border will be facilitated if U.S. exporters show proof of their food exhibition participation and that the products are of U.S. origin.
-In general, up to 10 samples are permitted entry, but the weight of each may not exceed 100 kilograms (about 220 pounds).
+Up to 10 samples are permitted entry, but the weight of each may not exceed 100 kilograms (about 220 pounds).
 Entries for personal consumption are generally restricted to 20 kg.
-Regulations vary by product.
-More information is available by searching specific commodities on the automated import reference system (AIRS) available here: